AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/On_Balance_Volume.md

 Here is a live sample:

-{sample}STOCK\_Technical\_Indicators\_OBV\_1{sample}
+{sample}STOCK\_Technical\_Indicators\_Keltner\_Channels\_1{sample}

 ## Indicator parameters

-SMA indicator needs three parameters: mapping with the `"value"` field in it, period and a type of series to be displayed as:
+There are two parameters an On Balance Volume indicator has, one of them is necessary – the mapping.
+The second parameter sets the series type.
+The following code sample demonstrates an OBV indicator with parameters set as default:

 ```
-var sma10 = plot.sma(mapping, 10, "column");
+var obv = plot.obv(mapping, "line");
 ```

 ## Visualization

 Vizualization of an indicator depends on the type of a series you display it with.
-Here is a sample where SMA with different parameters and settings is added to different plots:
+Here is a sample where On Balance Volume indicators with with different parameters and settings are added to different plots:

 ```
-// create and adjust an On Balance Volume indicator
 var obv_1 = plot_1.obv(mapping, "area").series();
 obv_1.stroke("0.5 gray");
 obv_1.fill("#ffd54f");